iterative/dvc.org/static/docs/commands-reference/commit.md

   doesn't cause a change in its results.
-We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change which doesn't introduce a change in the output of pipeline stages. `dvc commit` can help avoid having to reproduce the pipeline in these cases by forcing the update of the DVC-files.
+We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change which doesn't introduce a change in the output of pipeline stages. `dvc commit` can help avoid having to reproduce a pipeline in these cases by forcing the update of the DVC-files.

 The last two use cases are **not recommended**, and essentially force update the